 So choose energy-dense foods from the get-go.
 Starting with breakfast all the way through dinner and you will be unstoppable.

 And while on the topic of eating, step away from your desk and eat somewhere else.
 If it is summer and there is a bench or outside tables eat there.
 Better yet find a nice patch of grass and sit there if nice and dry.
-Kick off your shoes and let your toes breath.
+Kick-off your shoes and let your toes breathe.

 Supplement with Vitamins and Minerals